Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: An application in robotics

-According to Remark~\ref{obser:reduce-bruches}, bundles contained in the sector of $\overline{B}(a_i,r)$ having the angle exceeding $\pi$ are removed to reduce computational load, because our objective is to find a path shorter than $\hat{\tau}$, see Fig.~\ref{fig:auto-robot}(ii).
+According to Remark~\ref{obser:reduce-bruches}, bundles contained in the sector of $\overline{B}(a_i,r)$ having the angle exceeds $\pi$ are removed to reduce computational load, because our object is to find a path shorter than $\hat{\tau}$, see Figure~\ref{fig:auto-robot}(ii).

-Now, if there are two distinct bundles of $\mathcal{F}^*$ intersecting each other, then it is not possible to use the technique of Li and Klette for finding approximately the shortest path joining two points along a sequence of line segments having common points even when we use modifications as established in Section~\ref{sect:numerical_results}.
-Besides, Algorithm~\ref{alg:main} can provide a sequence of paths whose lengths are decreasing, but the convergence of the sequence of paths does not (Theorem~\ref{theo:global solution} is not true).
-Therefore the original sequence $\mathcal{F}^*$ of bundles must be preprocessed to ensure that two arbitrary line segments do not cross each other.
-We preprocess $\mathcal{F}^*$ by Procedure~{\sc Perprocessing}$(\mathcal{F}^*)$ as follows
+Now, if there are two distinct bundles of $\mathcal{F}^*$ intersecting each other, then it is not possible to use the technique of Li and Klette~\cite{Li2011} for finding approximately the shortest path joining two points along a sequence of line segments having common points even when we use modifications as established in Section~\ref{sect:numerical_results}.
+Besides, Algorithm~\ref{alg:main} provides a sequence of paths whose lengths are decreasing, but the sequence its self is not convergent (Theorem~\ref{theo:global solution} is not true).
+Therefore the original sequence $\mathcal{F}^*$ of bundles must be preprocessed to ensure that two distinct bundles do not intersect each other.
+We preprocess $\mathcal{F}^*$ by Procedure~{\sc Perprocessing}$(\mathcal{F}^*)$ as follows:

 \begin{proposition} The obtained sequence of bundles $\hat{\mathcal{F}} =${\sc Perprocessing}$(\mathcal{F}^*)$ satisfies: \begin{itemize} \item[(a)] Two distinct bundles of $\hat{\mathcal{F}}$ do not intersect each other. \item[(b)] The shortest path joining $p$ and $q$ along $\hat{\mathcal{F}}$ avoids the obstacles. \end{itemize}